 Ecomare also has porpoises, sea birds, a sea aquarium, whale skeletons and an Insect Hall.
 The Dune Park has 1.5km of walking trails and a children’s playground.

-Ecomare is open daily 0930-1700, entrance for adults is €13.50, children 4-13 €9.50, children 0-3 free.
+Ecomare is open daily 0930-1700, entrance for adults is €14.50, children 4-13 €10.50, children 0-3 free.

 Ecomare, Ruijslaan 92, 1796 AZ De Koog

-Kaap Skil is open 1000-1700 Tue-Sat, 1200-1700 Sun, closed Mondays.
-Entrance for adults is €9.25, children 4-13 €6.75, children 0-3 free.
+Kaap Skil is open 1000-1700 Tue-Sat, closed Mondays (except Jul-Aug).
+Entrance for adults is €9.75, children 4-13 €7, children 0-3 free.

 Museum Kaap Skil, Heemskerckstraat 9, 1792 AA Oudeschild

 It’s a wonderful place for kids where they can cuddle new born lambs and other animals, ride on a pony and run around the playground.
 There is a daily demonstration by the farmer who rounds up the sheep using highly trained sheep dogs.

-Open daily 1000-1600, demonstration at 1100.
-Entrance for adults is €5.50, children 2-12 €4.50, children 0-1 free.
+Open daily 1000-1600, demonstrations at 1100 and 1400.
+Entrance for adults is €6, children 2-12 €5, children 0-1 free.